Aykahshi/joker_state/lib/src/state_management/README-state-en.md

 ### JokerTroupe

-Combine multiple Jokers into a single widget using Dart Records:
+Combine multiple Jokers into one widget using Dart Records:

 ```dart
 // Define your combined state type